r-devel/r-dev-env/docs/tutorials/building_r.md

 Enter the number corresponding to the selected version:
 ```

-This means that new R terminals will use the version of R you have just
-built![^1]
+Select the number for `r-devel`.
+New R terminals will now use your newly built version.[^1]

-[^1]: To switch back to the release version, run `which_r` and type `1`.
-The
+[^1]: To switch back to the release version, run `which_r` and select `1`.
+Your selection is saved in VSCode settings and persists across codespace restarts.
-selected version is saved in the VSCode settings, so will be saved when you stop
-and restart the codespace.

-**9) Make contributions**
+## 9. Next Steps

-- After having built the current development version of R, we can now make
-  changes to the source code and contribute to the project.
+Now that you've built the development version of R, you can start contributing to the project.
-- Follow the [R Contribution Workflow](./contribution_workflow.md) tutorial to
+Follow the [R Contribution Workflow](./contribution_workflow.md) tutorial to learn how.
-  learn how to do this.